Zodiac’s Halloween riddle and cuckoo’s game

 Pages 3 and 4 together (with the FBI’s copy too)

-In Italy, Peek-A-Boo is called “The cuckoo’s game”, “Il gioco del cucù” (here’s the related page on Wikipedia).
+In Italy, Peek-A-Boo is called “The Game of the Cuckoo”, “Il gioco del cucù” (here’s the related page on Wikipedia).
 The Italian pronunciation of “cu” is the same as “Q” (source: Collins Dictionary, image).
 The big “Boo!” in the Zodiac’s Halloween card should be translated “Cucù!” which has the same sound as “Q-Q” in Italian.
-This could explain why Zodiac twisted around an eye the Q-shaped sentence «Peek-A-boo you are doomed», drawing an A like it was a beak.

 Zodiac Killer Cuckoo solution